hashicorp/vault-client-go/README.md

 func main() {
 	ctx := context.Background()

-	// prepare a client with default configuration, except for the address client, err := vault.New(
+	// prepare a client with the given base address client, err := vault.New(
 		vault.WithBaseAddress("http://127.0.0.1:8200"),
 	)